moesabry/ArchiveSafe/README.md

 # ArchiveSafe
-Python application using FUSE to demonstrate client puzzles usage in archives
+Python application using FUSE to demonstrate client puzzles usage in archives.
+This application was developed as an evaluation experiment for a research paper https://arxiv.org/abs/2009.00086.

 The code is written in pyrhon 3.
 It is wrapping a FUSE driver from https://github.com/skorokithakis/python-fuse-sample.